 - 1773 – James (Jacobus) Devoor (Devore) in Ross Straver (Rostraver) township, now Washington County, PA per 1773 tax assessment: https://www.motherbedford.com/1773RossStraver01.htm This is the land that was just carved out of Bedford County to become Westmoreland County.
 This is the first instance of a Devore in western PA.

 - 1774 – Nicholas’ second child with an 1850 census, David (m.
 Mann), is born in Washington, Pennsylvania per his 1850/1860 census and in Biographical Encyclopedia of Ohio.
 This would align exactly with time that Jacobus/James also goes from Sussex County NJ to western PA.
 (Note: In 1761, there were only 30 homes in what would become Pittsburgh, per the 1761 “house count” census — this drops to 20 log houses in 1770.
-So this area isn’t highly populated 10 years later, though there is migration to the area after the Treaty of Paris was signed.
-Settlers were asked to leave the area in 1766 and 1768.
+So this area isn’t highly populated 10 years later, though there is significant migration to the area after the Treaty of Paris was signed in 1783.
+Settlers were asked to leave the area in 1766 and 1768 because they weren’t supposed to be there.
 In 1769, officers who fought in the Indian wars were given land grants on the “waters of the west branch of the Susquehanna” — the first time settlers are allowed on the other side of the Susquehanna River.
 It would be an amazing coincidence that two Devore families from two different countries “happen” to arrive in Washington County, PA within a year of each other.)

-- 1776 – Rev War – Nicholas Devore is in Van Swearingen’s company, and in the Daniel Morgan’s Riflemen unit in the Continental Army.
+- 1776 – Rev War – Nicholas Devore is in Van Swearingen’s company, and in Daniel Morgan’s Riflemen unit in the Continental Army.
 So is David Devore, son of Jacobus/James.
 Morgan’s Riflemen was a sharpshooter unit, and very exclusive.
-Morgan recruited 500.
+Morgan recruited 500 soldiers to be in his unit.
 What’s the likelihood that two Devore men from different countries end up in the exact same exclusive unit, in the Frontier area of western PA, during the War?

 - In the Pennsylvania Archives, Series 3, Volume 23, page 204 – Nicholas Devore is listed as having been in the Frontier Rangers from Washington County, PA, 1778-1783, along with Daniel (page 205), Moses Devore (page 222), David Devore (page 250).
-There is also an Abraham (page 293) and Nicholas Devore (page 293), but this is the Nicholas from Upper Mount Bethel in Northampton County, PA, on the eastern side of the state, not Nicholas from Washington County on the western side of PA.
-Part of this list is the Sandusky expedition pay rolls in the Militia Loan ledgers, so this is probably his service for the Crawford’s Defeat.
+(There is also an Abraham Devore (page 293) and Nicholas Devore (page 293) in this book, but this is the Nicholas from Upper Mount Bethel in Northampton County, PA, on the eastern side of the state, not Nicholas from Washington County on the western side of PA.)
+Part of this list is the 1782 Sandusky Expedition payrolls in the Militia Loan ledgers, so this is probably his service for Crawford’s Defeat (aka Sandusky Expedition).
 See Reconstructing Crawford’s Army, page 24-25 (and page 19 about Devo/Devore spelling).
 When looking at these lists, keep scrolling up until you see which county the men are serving from, including Washington and Westmoreland on the western side of PA, and Northampton on the eastern side of PA.

-- Morgan’s Rifles (Continental Army) – I see no dates on Fold3.com for this service, so it’s sometime 1776-1783. (aka Nicholas Devour, Devoir.)
-Actually, it’s 1777-1783, because 1777 was when Daniel Morgan was asked to form the unit.
+- Morgan’s Rifles (Continental Army) – I see no dates on Fold3.com for this service, so it’s sometime 1777-1783. (aka Nicholas Devour, Devoir.)
+Daniel Morgan was asked to form the unit in 1777, so the service is sometime from 1777 to the end of the war.
 David Devore is also part of Morgan’s Riflemen per Fold3.com.

-- 1781 – Washington County created from Westmoreland County.
+- 1781 – Washington County was created from Westmoreland County.

-- 1788 – Allegheny County created from Washington County.
+- 1788 – Allegheny County was created from Washington County.

 - I’ll skip all Nicholas records in Mason and Bracken counties in KY, and Brown County, OH where he dies, and go to the history books which mention him.